Review of searches for vector-like quarks, vector-like leptons, and heavy neutral leptons in proton-proton collisions at $\sqrt{s}$ = 13 TeV at the CMS experiment: Review of heavy neutral lepton searches

 \subsubsection{Search for HNLs from right-handed \texorpdfstring{\PZ}{Z} bosons}

-In this section, we review the search for pair-produced right-handed Majorana neutrinos from the decay of an additional heavy neutral gauge boson \PZpr introduced in the LRSM, using the full Run-2 data set~\cite{CMS:2023ooo}.
+In this section, we review the search for pair-produced right-handed Majorana neutrinos from the decay of an additional heavy neutral gauge boson \PZpr introduced in the LRSM, using the full Run 2 data set~\cite{CMS:2023ooo}.
 The selected events are first categorized by the flavor of the charged leptons (electrons and muons) mixing with \PN.
 In addition, two or more jets with various combinations of jet cone sizes are selected to exploit the full parameter phase space.
 These selected final-state objects are all used to reconstruct the \PZpr boson, with the aim of searching for an excess of events in its invariant mass distribution.
 In this search, the charge of leptons is inclusively considered with no separation between SS and OS dilepton signal event yields.
 The mixing of heavy neutrinos is assumed to only occur with SM neutrinos of the same flavor.

-The event topology of this signal process strongly depends on the mass difference between the \PZpr boson and the \PN.
-If the ratio $2\mhnl/\mZpr$ is large enough, \ie, close to unity, the lepton and two quarks from the decay of the \PN are spatially well separated, and reconstructed as one lepton satisfying certain quality isolation criteria and two small-radius jets.
-In contrast, if the ratio is much smaller than unity, the decay particles of the \PN are collimated because of the high Lorentz boost of the \PN, which can then be detected as one large-radius jet.
+The event topology of this signal process strongly depends on the mass difference between the \PZpr boson and the HNL (\PN).
+If the ratio $2\mhnl/\mZpr$ is large enough, \ie, close to unity, the lepton and two quarks from the decay of the HNL are spatially well separated, and reconstructed as one lepton satisfying certain quality isolation criteria and two small-radius jets.
+In contrast, if the ratio is much smaller than unity, due to the high Lorentz boost of the HNL its decay particles are collimated, allowing it to be detected as one large-radius jet.
 In such cases, leptons may be considered either encompassed in the large-radius jet or as an isolated lepton outside the jet.

 Considering all possible event topologies discussed above, three different SRs are defined based on the multiplicity of large and small-radius jets.
 The first signal region, SR1, consists of having no large-radius jet present in the event, but requires the presence of two isolated leptons and at least four small-radius jets.
 In the second signal region, SR2, one large-radius jet is required along with at least one isolated lepton and two small-radius jets.
 The third signal region, SR3, requires at least two large-radius jets to be present in the event.
-For all SRs, additional requirements on the mass \mhnl of each heavy neutrino candidate and the mass \mZpr of the \PZpr boson are applied to further reduce the background contribution, namely $\mhnl>80\GeV$ and $\mZpr>300\GeV$.
+For all SRs, the analysis is restricted to regions in (\mhnl, \mZpr) where the background is low, namely $\mhnl>80\GeV$ and $\mZpr>300\GeV$.